eXascaleInfolab/xmeasures/README.md

 $ ../xmeasures -h
 xmeasures 4.0.1

-Extrinsic measures evaluation.
-In particular, Omega Index (a fuzzy version of the Adjusted Rand Index, identical to the Fuzzy Rand Index) and [mean] F1-score (prob, harm and avg) for the overlapping multi-resolution clusterings, and standard NMI for the non-overlapping clustering on a single resolution.
-Unequal node base is
+Extrinsic measures evaluation: Omega Index (a fuzzy version of the Adjusted Rand Index, identical to the Fuzzy Rand Index) and [mean] F1-score (prob, harm and avg) for the overlapping multi-resolution clusterings, and standard NMI for the non-overlapping clustering on a single resolution.
+Unequal node base is allowed in the evaluating clusterings and optionally can be synchronized removing nodes from the clusters missed in one of the clusterings (collections).

 Usage: xmeasures [OPTIONS] clustering1 clustering2